 It never fails.
 On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops running altogether.
-Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While not all A/C problems can be prevented, here are a few tips that can be used to decrease the chance of this happening to you this summer.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the possibility of this happening to you this summer.

 Use a Programmable Thermostat

 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.